NikhilKottoli/S2-T15/README.md

   The Transpose module computes the transpose of the given matrix (A) by swapping the elements along the right diagonal.

 - **Determinant (det(A))**:
-  The Determinant module computes the determinant of the given matrix (A) by following the mathematical formulas for finding the determinant of a 2x2 matrix.
+  The Determinant module computes the determinant of the given matrix (A) by following the mathematical formulae for finding the determinant of a 2x2 matrix.

 - **Inverse (A^(-1)) (if det(A) ≠ 0)**:
-  The Inverse module computes the inverse of the given matrix (A) by following the mathematical formulas for finding the inverse of a 2x2 matrix, provided the determinant is not zero.
+  The Inverse module computes the inverse of the given matrix (A) by following the mathematical formulae for finding the inverse of a 2x2 matrix, provided the determinant is not zero.

 	<p>Wherein the Inverse module computes the inverse of the given matrix (A) by following the mathematical formulae for finding the inverse of a 2x2 matrix if and only if the determinant of the
 	given matrix is non - zero.
 If the determinant is found to be zero, the circuit is programmed to return the values: